-ACCESS for ELLs Online Testing Groups for Listening, Reading, and Speaking Grade 1 all tiers Grades 4-12, all tiers (There are separate tests for the 4-5, 6-8, and 9-12 grade-level clusters.)
+ACCESS for ELLs Online Testing Groups for Listening, Reading, and Speaking Grade 1 Grades 2-3 Grades 4-12, all tiers all tiers all tiers (There are separate tests for the 4-5, 6-8, and 9-12 grade-level clusters.)

 All grades and tiers can test together for Listening and Reading.
 However, the groups above reflect the available Test Administrator Scripts.
 If you test across grade-level clusters (for example, if you test third and fourth graders together), use the script for the lowest grade-level cluster, as that script uses simpler language to explain the test.
 Test times vary, so have a plan to dismiss students who finish early.
-See the Test Timing topic below for details.
+See the Test Timing topic for details.